bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 [environment settings](https://app.bucket.co/envs/current/settings/app-environments)
 in Bucket.

-{% hint style="danger" %}
+> [!CAUTION]
-Secret keys are meant for use in server side SDKs only.
+> Secret keys are meant for use in server side SDKs only.
+Secret keys offer the users the ability to obtain
-Secret keys offer the users the ability to obtain information that is often sensitive and thus should not be used in client-side applications.
+> information that is often sensitive and thus should not be used in client-side applications.
-{% endhint %}

 Bucket will load settings through the various environment variables automatically (see [Configuring](#configuring) below).